Yikang666/Eruda-zh/README.md

 ## Plugins

 It is possible to enhance Eruda with more features by writing plugins.
 Check source code of plugins below to learn how to write your own custom tool panels.
+Besides, [eruda-plugin](https://github.com/liriliri/eruda-plugin) is available for plugin initialization.

 * [eruda-fps](https://github.com/liriliri/eruda-fps): Display page fps info.
 * [eruda-features](https://github.com/liriliri/eruda-features): Browser feature detections.